r2dt-bio/R2DT/docs/github-actions.md

 2. **Set Up Docker**: It sets up Docker Buildx, which is a Docker CLI plugin for extended build capabilities with BuildKit.
 3. **Build and Push**: The base image is built using the instructions in `base_image/Dockerfile` and pushed to a Docker registry.

+### Usage of Base Image

+The base image serves as a starting point for the main Docker image.
+It includes essential dependencies and configurations that are common across different builds, ensuring consistency and reducing build times for the resulting images.

 ## Building the Resulting Image

 The main workflow for building the resulting Docker image is defined in `.github/workflows/main.yml`.
 This workflow is triggered on pushes and pull requests to the `main` and `develop` branches.